Ian Happ Player Props: Cubs vs. Rangers

-After going 3-for-4 with a double and an RBI in his most recent game, Ian Happ and the Chicago Cubs face the Texas Rangers (who will hand the ball to Nathan Eovaldi) at 2:20 PM ET on Friday.
+Ian Happ -- 1-for-4 with a double and an RBI in his last game -- will be in action for the Chicago Cubs versus the Texas Rangers, with Martin Perez on the mound, on April 8 at 4:05 PM ET.

-He racked up three hits (going 3-for-4 with a double and an RBI) in his last game against the Reds.
+In his most recent game he had a one-hit showing (1-for-4) against the Rangers.

 Ian Happ Game Info & Props vs. the Rangers